APTricou/sojourn_cms_netlify/src/pages/index.md

         Therapeutic Riding Instructor.
     - image: /img/83083758_2345209118916504_5895494503896186880_o.jpg
       text: >-
-        We serve all ages, adults to small children.
-Fully ADA compatible and ABA certified, sojourn is fully capable of accommodating any and all needs.
-We have a safe and encouraging learning environment built around community.
+        Sojourn TRC serves all ages, from children as young as 2 and adults to no limit!
+Sojourn adheres to ADA standards and is certified through PATH International (Professional Association of Therapeutic Horsemanship).
     - image: /img/81228296_2301669179937165_2649908028932882432_o.jpg
       text: >-
         Looking to help out?
 Check out our volunteer page.
 Sojourn is always